jescacena/cs-netlify/_posts/2020-06-16-What-is-Angular.markdown

 **Like JavaScript modules, NgModules can import functionality from other NgModules**, and allow their own functionality to be exported and used by other NgModules.
 For example, to use the router service in your app, you import the Router NgModule.

 > Organizing your code into distinct functional modules helps in managing development of complex applications, and in designing for reusability.
-In addition, this technique lets you take advantage of lazy-loading—that is, loading modules on demand—to minimize the amount of code that needs to be loaded at startup.
+In addition, this technique lets you take advantage of lazy-loading, that is, loading modules on demand, to minimize the amount of code that needs to be loaded at startup.

 ## Components